Do we sometimes have really small beagles, the size most

 anyone can call their beagles "mini beagles" since there is no standard.

-If we label a puppy as possibly being mini-sized, we are
+If we label a puppy as possibly being small-sized, we are

 indicating that the puppy would probably be a good percentage smaller